-A young friend of mine wrote on his facebook page, “Religion is still the opiate of the masses.”
+A young friend wrote on his facebook page, “Religion is still the opiate of the masses.”
 He got some interesting responses.
 One person agreed with him.
 Another wrote, “It can’t be.
 If it was, I would take it for recreational purposes.”
-Of course the statement originated with Karl Marx when he was developing the Communist Manifesto, the philosophical foundation that would eradicate religion in Russia for seventy-five years.
-When I visited Moscow and Lenin’s tomb ten years ago the hopeless despair left in atheism’s wake was palpable.
+Of course the statement originated with Karl Marx when he was developing the Communist Manifesto, the philosophical foundation that would eradicate religion in Russia for 75 years.
+When I visited Moscow and Lenin’s tomb 21 years ago, the hopeless despair left in atheism’s wake was palpable.

 My first inclination, like many, is to jump to the defense of religion.
 But that might not be the most thoughtful response.
 After all, religion killed Jesus.
 The Roman government reluctantly carried out the crucifixion only after Pilate had repeatedly tried to release Jesus concluding, “I find no fault in him.”
 It was the religious leaders of Jerusalem who incited the crowds and demanded Jesus be crucified.

 Mankind is incurably religious.
 Every culture on every continent has spawned religion.
 And, more often than not, the results have not been good.
-9-11 and the Twin Towers serve as monuments to the deadly effects of Islamic Jihad.
+9-11 and the Twin Towers serve as a monuments to the deadly effects of Islamic Jihad.
+ISIS has terrorized the world.
 The Hindu caste system of India consigns millions to poverty without hope.

-The Christian religion can become corrupt, self serving and self absorbed.
-Perhaps Dan Brown’s novel, The Da Vinci Code, found credibility with so many because they suspect that religious systems can become politically vicious when their survival is threatened.
+The Christian religion can also become corrupt, self-serving and self-absorbed.
+Perhaps Dan Brown’s novel, The Da Vinci Code, found credibility with so many because they suspect that religion can become vicious if its survival is threatened.
 The mentally unstable often use religion to justify atrocities against the innocent.
-We cannot forget the 909 people, including women and children, who voluntarily drank cyanide out of religious devotion to Jim Jones in Guyana.
+We cannot forget the 909 people, including women and children, who voluntarily drank cyanide out of religious devotion to Jim Jones in Guyana in 1978.